nickborbe/project-manage/README.md

-This is a basic to-do list with React.
+This is a basic project management app with React.
-It consumes a basic express to-do list api with regular CRUD routes.
+It consumes a basic express project management api with regular and nested CRUD routes